-With the re-election of all shareholder-elected members at the Annual General Meeting in November 2015, the Board maintained a diverse composition in terms of nationality, international expertise, gender and age.
+At the Annual General Meeting in November 2016, Luis Cantarell was elected as a new member of the Board of Directors.
+His election strengthened the diversity of the Board in terms of nationality, international experience and age.
+With the re-election of six of the seven shareholder-elected members and the election of Luis Cantarell as a new board member at the Annual General Meeting in November 2016, the Board maintained a diverse composition in terms of nationality, international expertise, gender and age.